-Volatile political mood emboldens soccer abuse, Ouseley says
+Soccer activist says political rhetoric stirs racist chants

 DISCRIMINATION ON RISE

 Kick It Out reports cataloging incidents of discrimination from the grassroots to the professional game highlight the ongoing and evolving nature of the problem.
 In the first half of last season alone, the incidents of discriminatory abuse rose 60 percent to 282.
-There were 109 incidents on social media alone.
+There were 109 incidents of harassment on social media alone.

 Kick It Out is unsettled by Twitter allowing offensive content as long as it doesn’t threaten violence, asserting that by allowing “bigotry on their platform” the company is undermining efforts to make soccer an inclusive environment.